Business Risks

 Countermeasures

-The Otsuka group works to mitigate risks in global expansion by assessing local business environments and business conditions and geopolitical risk impacts, and, as needed, reviewing management strategies from a long-term perspective, while ensuring related departments collaborate appropriately in responding to these issues.
+The Otsuka group works to mitigate risks in global expansion by assessing local business environments and business conditions and geopolitical risk impacts, and, as needed, reviewing management strategies from a long-term perspective, while ensuring relevant departments collaborate appropriately in responding to these issues.

 In addition, by taking measures including formulating crisis management manuals, conducting emergency response drills through exercises, and regularly gathering and sharing risk information, the group as a whole works to improve its crisis management system.